 While Ooma offers a host of cool VoIP features at an additional cost, MagicJack is certainly a great value for money for the price tag and the amount of ‘free features’.
 On Technology and Price front MagicJack is a clear winner, though some of the tech options are available for Ooma too, for the Premier package.

 Ooma takes the honors (albeit marginally) for customer service, upgrades and scalability options.

 However keeping in mind that MagicJack also offers greater portability, a free smartphone App and ease of installation and registration, we’d have to say that MagicJack edges this contest.

-I have done extensive comparison of all of the main VoIP providers in order to make your decision easier.
-Read the links below for more information on each of the VoIP services I have compared.
+We have done extensive comparisons of all of the main VoIP providers in order to make your decision easier.
+Read the links below for more information on each of the VoIP services we have compared.

 magicJack vs. Vonage – The winner here was a very interesting surprise